 Even with Google’s network encryption and Gmail Confidential, your data is still vulnerable unless you adopt a solution that provides client-side encryption.
 In other words, Gmail’s built-in security does a pretty good job, but the actual content — messages and attachments — of the emails you send aren’t encrypted and are vulnerable to exposure.

 Client-side encryption closes that gap.
 This data-centric encryption method scrambles the contents of your emails into ciphertext so that they’re unreadable without the right encryption key.
 That way, even if your email is intercepted while it’s in transit, your information is still protected from unauthorized access.
+Client-side encryption enables secure Gmail emails and attachments if deployed properly.

 Unfortunately, most client-side encryption methods, such as PGP and S/MIME, are complicated to set up and impossible to use without first exchanging keys or certificates with your recipient.